18D070001/Heart_sound_classification/README.md

 In each of the databases, each record begins with the same letter followed by a sequential, but random number.
 Files from the same patient are unlikely to be numerically adjacent.
 The training and test sets have each been divided so that they are two sets of mutually exclusive populations (i.e., no recordings from the same subject/patient were are in both training and test sets).
 Moreover, there are two data sets that have been placed exclusively in either the training or test databases (to ensure there are ‘novel’ recording types and to reduce overfitting on the recording methods).

+## PREPROCESSING
+### Denoising
+The denoising function) removes speech and ambient noise components from the PCG signal.
+The current code has not used the above function but to improve classification accuracy and manual hearing it is highly recommended to denoise the raw data

+### Segmentation

+It is the process of identifying and extracting the discrete portions from the heart signal which are S1 (Lub) and S2 (Dub).
+The main aim of this process is to align all audio data from a common reference point (for ex.
+S1) and extract 2, 5 or 8 heart cycles that are required for the RNN models’ enhanced performance.

+The following methods were implemented for segmentation :

+- Springer Segmentation algorithm : This algorithm is a probabilistic model that trains an HMM model based on logistic regression to assign the various states of the parts of the heart cycle(1-S1, 2-systole, 3-S2, 4-Diastole).
+The output is an array of assigned states which gives us the segments i.e. cycles of the heart sound.
+This requires ECG data for the corresponding PCG data for training the HMM.
+The Physionet dataset had ECG data only for training-a and thus the algorithm performed poorly for the other data sets.

+- The wider the range of ECG available for the training data the better the segmentation process.

+- The current springer code is in Matlab which is slower and an implementation in Python will be faster.

+## FEATURE SELECTION [1]

+We used Mel-frequency cepstral coefficients (MFCCs) [10] to represent the PCG signal in compact representation.
+MFCCs are used almost in every study on automatic heart sound classification due to their effectiveness in speech analysis.
+We compute MFCCs from 25ms of the window with a step size of 10ms.
+We select the first 13 MFCCs for compact representation of the PCG signal as a large feature space does not always improve the recognition rate of the model[11].

 ## The Model

 ## RNN MODEL